vrnithinkumar/vimrc/NOTES.md

 - `Ctrl+W _` - set height (ex.
 50<C-w>_)
 - `Ctrl+W |` - set width (ex.
 50<C-w>|)
 - `Ctrl+W =` - equalize width and height of all windows
+**Resizing will happen only by one characters.**
 ## Buffer
 - `:new` will create a split window with an unnamed buffer.
+- `:badd filename` will add the file to the bufferlist.
 - `:enew` will open one in the current window.
 - `:vnew` will open one in a vertically split window.
 - `:tabnew` will open one in a new tab.